astha-issrani/7_days_WebDev_challenge/README.md

 Learned about query selectors, setting content in objects and manipulating attributes.
 Couldn't study much, since it's diwali.
 But, still showed up.
 Looking for more work to be done, tomorrow. :D

+## Day 4 of #7daysofWebDev ❤️‍🔥📷
+Learned about classList property, navigation on page, adding and removing elements on page.